yys918/pqc-file-encyrption-decryption-web-extension/README.md

 # Post-Quantum File Encryptor Chrome Extension

-A Chrome extension that allows users to encrypt and decrypt files using post-quantum cryptography (Kyber algorithm).
+A Chrome-based extension that allows users to encrypt and decrypt files using post-quantum cryptography.

 ## Features